libretro/docs/docs/guides/generating-retroarch-logs.md

 #### Generating Logs via Android App
 Gathering log files in Android requires a third-party app that can interface with the `logcat` system.
 Many free apps are available via Android's "Play Store" system.
 You can still generate RetroArch logs from the menu.

-### Generating Logs in iOS
+### Generating Logs in iOS and tvOS

+You can generate RetroArch logs from the menu, described above.
+Logs by default go into the RetroArch/logs directory accessible through the Files app on iOS or the webserver on tvOS.

-You can generate RetroArch logs from the menu, and App Store installations can opt to send crash logs to the RetroArch developers for analysis, if desired.
+App Store installations can opt to send crash logs to the RetroArch developers for analysis, if desired.
+This can be configured through the Settings app in "Privacy & Security" under "Analytics & Improvements" by turning on "Share With App Developers".

 ### Generating Logs with Nintendo Switch